Fluid Typography

 Once you understand the basic concept, making adjustments becomes quite easy.

-🤩 Now, with the above basic knowledge, let's explore the default setup on S2.
+🤩 Now, with the above basic knowledge, let's explore our default setup.

 Fluid Type Scale has been applied to the Body tag and text classes in the S2 Framework: